Log In

 Hey Tupelo,

-Just figger out how much you need to make per hour and divide this by the estimated number of rooms you can produce per hour.
+Just figure out how much you need to make per hour and divide this by the estimated number of rooms you can produce per hour.
 Add in something for Mr. Murphy and voila! … you have your price per room.

 I feel your pain on wanting to find someone who appreciates and is willing to pay for quality.
-But remember, most managers think of carpet cleaning as a commodity.
+But remember, most hotel managers think of carpet cleaning as a commodity.
 Change their thinking (if you really want the job) by letting them pick their dirtiest, filthiest room (maybe one done by a competitor) and you’ll clean it free of charge.
 This will set you apart from the crowd.

 Hope this helps,